 NOTE: EROEI is often expressed as a ratio (EI/ER) or a proportion (usually EI:ER).

-Gross Energy -- The total amount of extracted energy under discussion, before adjusting for its production overheads.
+Gross Energy -- The total amount of extracted energy under discussion before adjusting for its production overheads.

 NOTE: Gross and Net Energy can increase, even while EROI is falling.
 This has been the case, historically, prior to the present moment.

 Peak Energy -- The point at which approximately half of energy resources have been extracted.
-At this point, the easy pickings have been picked and the (energy) cost of remaining, harder-to-access resources rises.
+At this point, the easy pickings have been picked and the (energy) cost of production for remaining, harder-to-access resources rises.
 From this point, required energy investment for extraction rises exponentially and EROI accordingly falls.

 For further reading, see Hubbert Curves, which describe the prospects of any given resource being commercially extracted, and have successfully predicted Peak Energy for any given energy resource.